-IT IS HEREBY ORDERED that, pursuant to Water Code sections 13267 and 13304, Olivia Yutang Liu shall cleanup and abate or take other necessary remedial action with respect to the discharge and threatened discharge of waste to waters of the State and submit technical and/or monitoring reports as follows:
+IT IS HEREBY ORDERED that, pursuant to Water Code sections 13267 and 13304, the Discharger shall cleanup and abate or take other necessary remedial action with respect to the discharge and threatened discharge of waste to waters of the State and submit technical and/or monitoring reports as follows:

-- A. Within 60-days of the effective date of this Order, the Discharger shall submit a proposed Restoration and Monitoring Plan (RMP) for approval by the San Diego Water Board or its delegated officer.
+- 1. Within 60 days of the effective date of this Order, the Discharger shall submit a proposed Restoration and Monitoring Plan (RMP) for approval by the Santa Ana Water Board or its delegated officer.
 The RMP shall detail the actions proposed to clean up the observed discharges of waste to waters of the State, restore the impacted stream channel and riparian zone, and prevent future discharges at the Site.
-The RMP should include, at a minimum, the following items: - I. A plan to restore the stream channel and riparian environment that has been altered by the grading and land disturbance associated with the cannabis cultivation activities.
-Restoration should include, at a minimum, the following: - Recontouring of the stream channel and riparian zone with native material, as possible.
-Any fill material should be sampled, tested, and confirmed clean before reuse (see Item A.II.); - ii.
-Reestablish the stream channel to match and connect the upstream and downstream sections:
+The RMP should include, at a minimum, the following items: - i.
+A plan to restore the stream channel and riparian environment that has been altered by the land disturbance associated with the cannabis cultivation activities.
+The restoration plan should include, at a minimum, the following: - a.
+Stabilization of the soils adjacent to the streams, stabilization of the road, and stabilization of the eroded stream bank and riparian zone, with native material, as possible.
+If applicable, any fill material should be sampled, tested, and confirmed clean before reuse;